-This room has a partial Ocean view but you will see more of the beach parking lot than of the ocean.
-In the beginning, the put me in a room on the 1st floor which is pretty even with the parking lot.
+This room has a partial ocean view but you will see more of the beach parking lot than of the ocean.
+In the beginning, the put me in a room on the 1st floor which is awesome even with the view of the parking lot.
 I asked to get moved to a higher floor and got moved to Room 330.
-Which is facing the same directions just a 2 levels higher and a slightly better view.
-Besides the actual size of the room and the second row of a counter with sink next to the bed, everything was pretty much the same.
+Which is facing the same directions just 2 levels higher and a slightly better view.
+Besides the actual size of the room and the second row of a counter with a sink next to the bed, everything was pretty much the same.
 The bathroom is identical even in size.

 Below some photos: